 - Preheat oven to 375°F and lightly coat a 9x13 lasagna dish with cooking spray or olive oil.

-- To assemble, spread 1 cup of the sauce in the bottom of the baking dish then add a single layer of 3-4 noodles.
+- To assemble, spread 1 cup of the meat sauce in the bottom of the baking dish then add a layer of noodles.
 Spread on a third of the ricotta mixture, then top with ½ cup of mozzarella and ¼ cup of Parmesan cheeses.
-Repeat process 2 more times and top with the remaining mozzarella and Parmesan cheese.
+Repeat process 2 more times; sauce, noodles, ricotta, and cheese.
+For the top layer add the remaining sauce and top with the remaining mozzarella and Parmesan cheese.

 - Cover with foil and bake for 20 minutes.
 Remove the foil and bake and additional 20-25 minutes.
 Let cool for 10-15 minutes before serving.